 Craft Cider Bottles

 This Dorset cider ferments slowly and matures in the bottle, which results in a natural sparkling drink.
 Hence Lancombe Rising – geddit?
 It was dry and sparkling and left the palate feeling clean.
 It’s a good one to drink with dinner.
 CT and I shared the bottle as an accompaniment to a hearty lentil bolognese and it went down very well.
 Lancombe Rising is produced by West Milton Cider Company and it won Supreme Champion in the Royal Bath & West British Cider Championship 2017.

 The Rouge (4%, 50 cl)

 The red, referred to in the name of this limited edition cider from Colcombe House in Herefordshire, comes from rhubarb and strawberry.
 I’m particularly interested to try this one as I have a penchant for rhubarb.
 Rhubarb and strawberry are a classic combination and I can see that it might work well in a cider.
 I’m looking forward to trying it.

 Grey Heron (5.5%, 50cl)

 We also haven’t yet tried the Grey Heron craft cider, but I like the idea that it’s a single orchard origin.
 It’s hand crafted by Perry’s in Somerset from their own farm apples; the varieties are Redstreak and Dabinett.
-The sparkling cider is bottled young and according to the label has a sweet fruity taste.
+They bottle this sparkling cider young and according to the label it has a sweet fruity taste.